 12 of the Best Mexico Vacation Destinations

-Travelers go to Mexico to relax, explore places, and taste famous local food and drink, like; tacos, tortillas, burritos, tequila, and being the origin of chocolate.
+Travelers go to Mexico to relax, explore places, and taste famous local food and drink, like; tacos, tortillas, burritos, tequila, and the origin of chocolate.
 In this post, Let’s Explore Mexico’s fantastic natural and cultural diversity.

-According to the World Tourism Organization reports, Mexico is the Latin American country with the highest number of international visitors ranked #10 worldwide.
-Believe it or not, 69 different languages are spoken in Mexico, like náhuatl, mixteco, and otomí.
+According to the World Tourism Organization reports, Mexico is the Latin American country with the highest number of international visitors, ranked #10 worldwide.
+Believe it or not, 69 languages are spoken in Mexico, like náhuatl, mixteco, and otomí.
 It is known for the richest linguistic diversity in the world.
 Here are the 12 amazing vacation spots in Mexico:

-Tour in the rainbow place of Guanajuato
+Tour the rainbow place of Guanajuato.

-It is on the list of UNESCO World Heritage city.
+It is on the list of UNESCO World Heritage cities.
 You will see busy plazas, colorful homes, and flamboyant colonial buildings.
 You can make a walking tour of subterranean streets and tunnels.
 Admire the charming architecture and cobblestone roadways.

 Pick a souvenir or bite to eat at the vibrant Mercado Hidalgo.
 Arrive in October if you enjoy art when the famous Festival Internacional Cervantino takes place.